ciku/ciku-forms/README.md

 # Ciku Forms

-Ciku forms is a Sass boilerplate for form elements.
+Ciku Forms is a Sass boilerplate for form elements.

-Styling form elements by hand is time consuming.
+Styling form elements is time consuming.
 With Ciku Forms, by setting a handful of parameters – font size, border color, padding,… — you can get your form elements styled easily.

 ## Elements